 Does NMSDC MBE certification expire?

 Yes.
 NMSDC MBE certification is renewed annually.
 Each renewal requires updated documentation (typically the most recent tax return) and payment of the renewal fee.
 Some councils require a re-interview if the business has changed significantly.
-Timely renewal is critical — lapsed certification removes you from the NMSDC Connect database and can disqualify you from active corporate procurement processes where MBE status is a requirement.
+Timely renewal is critical — lapsed certification removes you from the NMSDC Hub database and can disqualify you from active corporate procurement processes where MBE status is a requirement.

 Can a firm be both NMSDC MBE-certified and WBENC WBE-certified?